 INTRODUCTION AND GOALS

 This is an evolution of my 'Automated Elephant-detection system' that was a semi-finalist in the Hackaday Prize 2016.
-The current project differs substantially in that it makes use of more advanced machine vision techniques, eliminates the usage of RF communications (using 4G/3G/EDGE/GPRS), village base stations, and includes elephant-deterrence devices to completely eliminate interaction between humans and elephants whenever possible.
+The current project differs substantially in that it makes use of more advanced machine vision techniques, and eliminates the usage of RF communication and village base stations.
+Alternatively using 4G/3G/EDGE/GPRS on each elephant-detection device, and includes elephant-deterrence devices to completely eliminate interaction between humans and elephants whenever possible.

 So, let's get to the primary goals of Elephant AI:

 - Eliminate contact between humans and elephants